micro-community/Notice/our-plan-and-action.md

 ## Our Plan

++ we plan to build a starter-kit project.
++ we plan to build a config-server project.
++ we plan to creare an apigateway.
 + we plan to create better documents.
 + we plan to add more tools.
 + we plan to provide a questions(FAQ) list.
 + we plan to build a micro fileserver for simple OSS.
++ more ...